What’s CALCTP for Commercial Title 24 Acceptance Testing?

 The CALCTP-AT Program for Title 24 Commercial Lighting

 The projects that are regulated under this Test include all newly constructed buildings as well as the alterations, improvements, additions, and retrofits that are made to all commercial, nonresidential facilities in order to comply with its provisions.
 It is worth noting that these retrofits, additions, improvements, etc that are being made must be for areas that constitute over 10% of the total building space.
-For all projects that measure over 10,000 sq. ft. in area, it is mandatory for acceptance testing to be included in the design review process as well as for the commissioning measures to be included in construction documents.
+For all projects that measure over 10,000 sq. ft. in area, it is mandatory for Title 24 acceptance testing to be included in the design review process as well as for the commissioning measures to be included in construction documents.
+This allows commercial electricians in Los Angeles, CA to increase they’re standards of safety.

 The ICF is the body that is legally sanctioned and responsible for enforcing full compliance.
 Acceptance testing forms that are completed by AT-Technicians are due to the ICF within a period of 48 hours after the testing.
 The forms must be signed by the AT-Technician as well as the party responsible for the AT-Employer.
 As contained in the Audit Agreement, approximately twenty-percent of the randomly selected project will go through the audit process.
 Of this 26%, half will be desk audits while the other half will have to be done onsite.
 The repercussions for not complying with these requirements include a delay or a complete withdrawal of the occupancy permit by the City Inspector.
 The ICF also has the ability and freedom to withdraw the CALCTP-AT certification from the technician and/or the employer.
 If cities or municipalities do not comply with these requirements, the State will note the municipalities which are complying and those that aren’t.